PARALEGAL / LEGAL ASSISTANT

 The Way to Justice is seeking an experienced Legal Assistant/Paralegal to join its team assisting our attorneys and program directors with: post-conviction relief, Blake PCS conviction vacating, and Driver’s Relicensing.
-This is a part-time, grant-based position, funded for one year, salary $40,000/YR.
+This is a full-time, grant-based position, funded for one year, salary $45,000/yr plus medical.

 The legal assistant/paralegal will undertake a range of duties including but not limited to: